 What is chronic obstructive pulmonary disease?

-The leading cause of lung disease is related to exposure to irritants that injure the lungs and airways.
+The leading cause of chronic obstructive pulmonary disease is related to exposure to irritants that injure the lungs and airways.
 The most common is tobacco smoke - both when inhaled as an active smoker and inhaled as passive smoker.
 Polluted air, chemical fumes, or dust from the environment are also irritants.
 In some cases, COPD is caused by a genetic tendency to develop the condition.

 Can it be prevented?

-The most effective way to try and prevent COPD is to never smoke or to quit smoking if you have already started before lung disease can occur.
+The most effective way to try and prevent chronic obstructive pulmonary disease is to never smoke or to quit smoking if you have already started before lung disease can occur.
 If you already suffer from lung disease, you should stop smoking to prevent complications and slow the progression of the disease.
-You should also avoid exposure to the previously mentioned irritants in the environment
+You should also avoid exposure to the previously mentioned irritants in the environment.

 - Relieving symptoms